-When my home computer crashed last week and I was “punished” with a non-working CD-ROM, disabled internet connection and missing sound device, I know that it is going to take a while working on the computer to bring it back to life.
+When my home computer crashed last week and I was “punished” with a non-working CD-ROM, disabled internet connection and missing sound device.
+I know that it is going to take a while working on the computer to bring it back to life.

 Then out of suspicion, I change some of the connectors from the CD-ROM to the motherboard and tested.
 The CD-ROM kicked back into action and was able to detect the CD.
-I realised now it was due to faulty connector that has been bugging me for the last one week.
+I realised now it was due to a faulty connector that has been bugging me for the last week.
 With a new sense of hope, I tried to reinstall Ubuntu Linux but it showed Kernel Panic message and exited.

-So, I gave up and resorted to do a clean reinstallation of Windows XP.
+So, I gave up and resorted to doing a clean reinstallation of Windows XP.
 After all, I have done such setup many times now and it has almost come routine.
-The setup got up fine but half way into the installation, it displayed an error message.
-Few setup files was found corrupted and as such setup was not completed.
+The setup got up fine but halfway into the installation, it displayed an error message.
+Few setup files were found corrupted and as such setup was not completed.

-Just when I was burning the setup files into a CD, I realised that Ubuntu have released a newer version – Ubuntu 6.10.
+Just when I was burning the setup files into a CD, I realised that Ubuntu has released a newer version – Ubuntu 6.10.
 Hoping that the version 6.10 had solved 6.06 bugs, I burned (at the lowest speed) both distributions to be checked at home (now that I managed to solve the CD-ROM problem).

 At first, I thought the setup files were screwed, so I tried Ubuntu 6.10 but the same problem occurred.
 I could get the LiveCD to run and use the applications but I was unable to install it into my hard disc.
 Feeling a bit tired, I took a short break before looking into this problem.

-So, I changed the BIOS setting on the video and changed connection from the monitor to my on-board VGA port.
+So, I changed the BIOS setting on the video and changed the connection from the monitor to my onboard VGA port.
 I crossed my fingers and restarted the Ubuntu installation and it worked.
 I formatted the whole hard disc (did not have anything important in it and have backed up others), partitioned it and made a clean installation of Ubuntu 6.10 Linux.

-The whole setup only took me about 30 minutes and I got the Linux running from hard disc without any problem.
+The whole setup only took me about 30 minutes and I got the Linux running from the hard disc without any problem.
 The CD-ROM was working and so did the sound card.
 The modem can be detected but I need to get the command to get the Linux to connect to the internet.

-I need to learn up more on Linux commands but as at now my computer has gone 100% Ubuntu Linux.
+I need to learn up more on Linux commands but as at now, my computer has gone 100% Ubuntu Linux.